mistalloc1/gmrs/doc/data-storage-model.md

 Not all gives have to also be sends and vice versa.
 This allows for seeding/providing the system with some read-only sources, or siphoning the output data for uses outside of GMRS.

+## Gives

+Gives are functions that get IO settings map as the arg and return a lazy sequence of sequences of `(<= page-size)` amount of records.

+## Sends

+Sends are functions that take as the args the IO settings map and the sequence of records to add.

 ## Record types